June 12, 2026

 For an extensive packing list for the European Christmas markets, click here.

-For a summary of each of the German Christmas markets I've been to, here is the link.
+For a recap of the German markets I have been to, here is the link.

 Some of the links may go to my affiliate account.
 If you purchase from one, you're helping me grow my business.
 Thank you!